 The Allow drill down check box is selected by default, and the maximum analyzed data rows to be shown per indicator is set to 50.

-The Graphics panel to the right of the analysis editor displays the graphical result corresponding to the Simple Statistics indicators used to analyze the defined set of columns.
+The editor switches to the Analysis Results view and displays the graphical result corresponding to the Simple Statistics indicators used to analyze the defined set of columns.